edamontology/edam-browser/paper.md

 WebProtégé can also be [installed](https://protegewiki.stanford.edu/wiki/WebProtegeAdminGuide) among with MongoDB and Tomcat.

 In all cases, these systems requires privileged (administrator-level) permissions to install them.

+##### Criteria 8 "Integration of community usage"

+The presented platforms are generic ontology browser and as expected they do not provide links toward website using the EDAM ontology.

 ## Main functionalities